Action Learning Inspiration

 by Michael Marquardt

 Michael Marquardt explains in this video what Action Learning is.
 How action learning is applied.
-And how it helps organisations and their people in their development.
+And in what ways it helps organizations and its people in their development.

 You'll get an answer to that in this 7.17-minute interview with Michael Marquardt.